rackerlabs/docs-developer-blog/_posts/2018-12-10-real-application-clusters-one-node-architecture.md

 authorIsRacker: true
 categories:
   - database
+  - Oracle
 ---

-This post discusses the Oracle&reg; Real Application Clusters (RAC) One Node feature in the Database Enterprise Edition, introduced with the 11g Release 2, provides enhanced high availability for single instance Oracle Databases, protecting them from both planned and unplanned downtime.
+This post discusses the Oracle&reg; Real Application Clusters (RAC) One Node feature in the Database Enterprise Edition, which was introduced with the 11g Release 2, provides enhanced high availability for single instance Oracle Databases, protecting them from both planned and unplanned downtime.
 The post also provides instructions for installing the Oracle Grid infrastructure, which is required to use One Node.

 <!-- more -->